meow-watermelon/learning-c/notes.md

 9. Function Prototype.
 A function prototype is simply the declaration of a function that specifies function's name, parameters and return type.
 It doesn't contain function body.
 A function prototype gives information to the compiler that the function may later be used in the program.
 The function prototype is not needed if the user-defined function is defined before the **main()** function.

 10. All preprocessor commands begin with a hash mark(#) in column one.

+11. The code to extract data from bit fields is relatively large and slow.
+Unless storage is a problem, **packed structures** should not be used.